 Various Forms of Compensation Are Available

-It is possible to recover a variety of different types of compensation for your injuries, debts, and expenses following a Lexington County drunk driving car crash.
+It is possible to recover a variety of different types of compensation for your injuries, debts, and expenses following a Lexington, SC drunk driving car crash.
 You can receive all of your related healthcare expenses, recover your lost income and any kind of lost long term earning capability, obtain reimbursement for damage to property and suffering (perhaps emotional distress), and often punitive damages, too (intended to punish the drunk motorist).
 In situations where a death resulted from the incident, further damages might be due to fund funeral/burial costs, lost income of the loved one, and loss in consortium or loss of companionship.

-Call the Michael Jeffcoat Firm
+Call The Jeffcoat Firm